 - Mixed Greens Salad (No Croutons or Cheese, pick vegan dressing below)

 That’s everything vegan (other than drinks and sauces/salad-dressings) available at Cracker Barrel currently.
 While Cracker Barrel’s allergen statement claims the other vegetable side-dishes they sell are dairy and egg-free in practice many of the restaurants still claim they use butter, and others claim they use lard or other non-vegan ingredients.
+Unfortunately, their customer service isn’t too helpful, we tried to get some information about their vegan being, but we didn’t get any straight answer.

 Because of that, we didn’t list the other vegetable-entrees as vegan, as generally from what we’ve experienced, and what others have told us recently, they’re generally non-vegan and you shouldn’t rely on them being vegan at the location you might be visiting.
 Feel free to ask them and make your decision from there, but I’d be wary as some people say they’ve been told it’s butter-free then they tasted butter when it was served to them.